MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ---

 # Add text, image or document input to a prompt
-Within your prompt, you have the ability to include inputs that will allow users to pass text but also image or document (preview) to the prompt at run time.
+Within your prompt, you have the ability to include inputs that will allow users to pass text but also image or document (preview) to the prompt at run time in an app, a flow or a copilot.

 > [!IMPORTANT]